5 Steps in Paying the College Tuition Bill

 Funding Financial Shortfalls

-If you have any questions about your final college bill, call your college’s Student Financial Aid Office or Bursar for help.
+If you have questions about your final college bill, call your college’s Student Financial Aid Office or Bursar for help.
 Families can also get guidance from a College Funding & Student Loan Advisor (CFSLA).
 A CFSLA advisor has been trained in College Funding and Student loan repayment and is an expert in this area.
 The PayForED website has a list of advisors by state.

 Paying Tuition Summary